qqqlab/madflight/readme.md

 ## Default Pinout for ESP32 DevKitC (38 pin)

+This pinout can be configured as needed in hw_ESP32.h

 | Function | GPIO | Board | GPIO | Function |
 | --: | :-- | -- |--: | :-- |
 | 3V3 out      | 3V3 | Antenna side            |  GND | GND